 Over the history of the funeral home, many contributed to the success of the firm.
 They included Saul Ruffin, Gertrude Lucas Coleman-Churchman (granddaughter of Frank Berry), Joe Raymond, Danny Earl Clay, Ellis Washington, Rogers Reese, Reverend M.C.
 Thompson, Leon Drake, Jessie Sims, Bowen Gaddis, Geraldine Trotter, Charles Goodwin, Carl Jeff Brooks, Otis Bland, Barry Slay, Gordon Greenwood, Willie Wade, Keith Dean, Kenneth Jones, Tony Jennings, Edward E. Gibson, Margie Norman, Sam Bell and many others.

 On August 4, 2010 in Ft.
 Lauderdale, Fla., the Hundred Black Women of Funeral Service inducted Berry and Gardner Funeral Home into the African American Funeral Home Hall of Fame and was awarded an induction trophy as well as a letter of recognition from the Congress of the United States.
-Berry and Gardner was also honored with a lead crystal trophy in recognition of being one of the oldest Black funeral home in Mississippi and one of the oldest in the nation.
+Berry and Gardner was also honored with a lead crystal trophy in recognition of being the oldest Black funeral home in Mississippi and one of the oldest in the nation.
 Other awards include Mississippi Funeral Directors and Morticians Association Osborne Bell Award, Meridian Star Reader's Choice Award, the Family Life Insurance Insurance Agency Top 5 Producers Award and the City of Meridian Parks and Recreation.

 On January 9, 2014, Ulpiana Pacio Sims made her transition to heaven.
 May she rest in peace.
 Her son, Robert Kennedy Jr., assumed her position as President and CEO.